Login with your member password below to see your content

 The Island of San Pietro di Castello & the Best Festa in Venice

 Ever wondered what Venice must have been like before it was overrun by tourists?
-Well there is some wonderful news... it still exists... and it is fabulous.
-It's probably the only part of Venice where locals far outnumber tourists - even in July and August.
+Well, there is some wonderful news... it still exists... and it is fabulous.
+It's probably the only part of Venice where locals far outnumber tourists—even in July and August.

 San Pietro, Venice - street scene

-I remember the first time I visited with my husband - he was looking like a typical tourist - camera, baseball cap.
-Anyway, an old lady of well over 80 came up to us and asked "are you tourists?"
+I remember the first time I visited with my husband—he was looking like a typical tourist—camera, baseball cap.
+Anyway, an old lady of well over 80 came up to us and asked, "Are you tourists?"

 Apprehensively, my husband said he was.